-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 I'm Renee Montagne.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Jackie Northam has more.

-Relations between Washington and the Gadhafi regime have been turbulent over the decades, says Frederic Wehrey, a senior policy analyst at the Rand Corporation who recently returned from Libya.
+JACKIE NORTHAM: Relations between Washington and the Gadhafi regime have been turbulent over the decades, says Frederic Wehrey, a senior policy analyst at the Rand Corporation who recently returned from Libya.

-Mr. FREDERIC WEHREY (Rand Corporation): You have to remember that relations began really in early 2009 with the opening of the embassy, and they've been quite incremental since then.
+You have to remember that relations began really in early 2009 with the opening of the embassy, and they've been quite incremental since then.
 And much of the evolution of the relationship has been held hostage to Gadhafi's whims.

-Diplomatic cables released by WikiLeaks show that U.S. embassy staff in Tripoli were only beginning to get a grasp of Libya's key players and their allegiances, says Dirk Vandewalle, an associate professor of government at Dartmouth and the author of the book "A History of Modern Libya."
+NORTHAM: Diplomatic cables released by WikiLeaks show that U.S. embassy staff in Tripoli were only beginning to get a grasp of Libya's key players and their allegiances, says Dirk Vandewalle, an associate professor of government at Dartmouth and the author of the book "A History of Modern Libya."
 Vandewalle says this has hampered U.S. efforts to identify who may emerge as the next leader.

-U.S. Secretary of State Hillary Clinton told NPR the Obama administration is very conscious of the uncertainly that lies beyond Gadhafi's regime.
+NORTHAM: U.S. Secretary of State Hillary Clinton told NPR the Obama administration is very conscious of the uncertainly that lies beyond Gadhafi's regime.

-Again, the Rand Corporation's Frederic Wehrey.
+NORTHAM: Again, the Rand Corporation's Frederic Wehrey.

-Mr. WEHREY: He quashed that quite successfully, the general institutions that are needed for normal governance, and especially in a democracy.
+WEHREY: He quashed that quite successfully, the general institutions that are needed for normal governance, and especially in a democracy.
 I mean trade unions, civil society, municipal councils - these were all effectively, you know, abolished or non-existent.

 NORTHAM: Dartmouth's Vandewalle says the U.S. could reach out beyond Libya's borders.
 There are more than 100,000 Libyan exiles living in the U.S., Britain, and other Western nations.
 Vandewalle says some left in the early 1970s, not long after Gadhafi came to power.

-Mr. VANDEWALLE: The problem, of course, is that a lot of the figures, because they have been outside of the country for so long, I think no longer really carry either recognition among Libyans or legitimacy, because they've been gone for so long.
+VANDEWALLE: The problem, of course, is that a lot of the figures, because they have been outside of the country for so long, I think no longer really carry either recognition among Libyans or legitimacy, because they've been gone for so long.
 So we could find some figures, but again, a very, very difficult task, I think.

-Jackie Northam, NPR News, Washington.
+NORTHAM: Jackie Northam, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.